schanelle26/ITDDDA_ASG1/README.md

    - Build and deploy the Unity project to your AR-capable device
    - Launch the app and grant camera permissions
 3. **Controls:**
-   - **Navigation:** Use on-screen buttons to move between Start, Instructions, and Explore screens
+   - **Navigation:** Use on-screen buttons to move between Start, Log in/Sign up, Instructions, Stalls and Explore screens
    - **AR Scene:** Point your device camera at the food posters
    - **Interaction:** Tap on the AR food models to view info and ingredients
-   - **Progress:** Watch the progress bar fill as you discover each food
+   - **Progress:** Watch the progress bar fill and food discovery count increase as you discover each food
-   - **Finish:** After all foods are found, tap the finish button to complete the experience
+   - **Finish:** After all foods are found, tap the finish button to complete the experience and restart
 4. **Game Cheats/Hacks:**
    - There are no built-in cheats or hacks.
 For testing, you may simulate food discovery by tapping models multiple times, but duplicate discoveries are prevented.
 5. **Answer Key/Solutions:**